mahinwhy/ph_assignment_five/readme.md

 ## 3. What is Event Bubbling and how does it work?

     When an event starts at a specific element and then propagates through its parent and ancestor elements until it reaches the document's root.

     Clicking a button inside a div will firstly trigger buttons handler, then the div, then main, then body and so on.

 ## 4. What is Event Delegation?
 Why is it useful?

     When we attch a single event listener in the parent node instead of all child, it is called event delegation.

     When we add child element after the page have been loaded, event delegation can handle them.

 ## 5. Difference between preventDefault() and stopPropagation()

     preventDefault() stops a browsers default behavior attached with a specific element.
 When we want to stop the browser from reloading when we submit a form, we can use this.

-  stopPropagation() stops propagating in bubbling.
+    topPropagation() stops propagating in bubbling.
 When we have a event listener at a div and also in a button on the div, clicking on the button will trigger both listener.
 So we can call stopPropagation() to stop one listener.